michaelulm/web-application-development/basics/readme.md

 # Web Application Development
 ## Web Basics Modul

 Content of this Modul will cover, introduce and recap Web Basics.
+It's just a summary of important basics and not a complete guide through the course content.

 	- HTML
 	- CSS